-Tough Interview questions are becoming more popular for interviewers to gauge how adept a candidate is at thinking on their feet.
-Without their prepared answers to fall back on, how an interviewee reacts to a question which seems utterly random can be revealing.
+Tough interview questions are becoming more popular for interviewers to gauge how adept a candidate is at thinking on their feet.
+Without their prepared answers to fall back on, how an interviewee reacts to a question that seems utterly random can be revealing.

 - “What do you think of garden gnomes?”